MPEG-4 Part 11

+Binary Format for Scenes

 Binary Format for Scenes (BIFS) is a binary format for two- or three-dimensional audiovisual content.
 It is based on VRML and part 11 of the MPEG-4 standard.

 BIFS is MPEG-4 scene description protocol to compose MPEG-4 objects, describe interaction with MPEG-4 objects and to animate MPEG-4 objects.

 MPEG-4 Binary Format for Scene (BIFS) is used in Digital Multimedia Broadcasting (DMB).

 The XMT framework accommodates substantial portions of SMIL, W3C Scalable Vector Graphics (SVG) and X3D (the new name of VRML).
 Such a representation can be directly played back by a SMIL or VRML player, but can also be binarised to become a native MPEG-4 representation that can be played by an MPEG-4 player.
 Another bridge has been created with BiM (Binary MPEG format for XML).